We’ve reviewed over 50+ fitness watches and fitness trackers for women to find the best available right now.

 One of the most amazing features of this device is its coin cell battery.
 This sophisticated battery does not need charging and can last up to six months.

 - Wonderful design, doesn’t look like a fitness tracker at al

 - Can be worn in different ways

 Fitness watches have come a long way since the basic stop-watch.
 Today’s fitness watches track your every move, provide insight into your current fitness, and motivate you to keep exercising every day.

-The most basic fitness watches count daily steps and monitor sleeping habits.
-They set daily step goals to provide a concrete number of steps you should walk everyday.
+The most basic fitness watches count daily steps and monitors sleeping habits.
+They set daily step goals to provide a concrete number of steps you should walk every day.
 As your fitness improves, the step goal gradually increases.

 On top of counting steps, most fitness watches also track total distance walked and calories burned.
 Some even provide reminders to get up and move when you’ve been inactive for too long.